-Research interview questions that employers may ask you and brainstorm answers.
+Research interview questions that employers may ask you (don't forget odd interview questions too!) and brainstorm answers.

 Check your profile, cover letter and resume for common spelling and grammar errors.

-Look at profiles of other caregivers in your area -- they're your competition, so you want to make sure you stand out.
-If you were a prospective employer, what person would you hire?
+Look at profiles of other caregivers in your area -- they're your competition, so make sure you stand out.
+If you were a prospective employer, who would you hire?